What is ambrisentan?

 a condom and a female barrier form together (diaphragm with spermicide, or cervical cap with spermicide); or

 a partner's vasectomy plus 1 hormone form or 1 barrier form.

-Talk with your doctor about the use of emergency contraception if you have unprotected sex or if you believe your form of contraception has failed.
+Ambrisentan comes with patient instructions about acceptable forms of birth control to use while taking this medicine.
+Follow these directions carefully.
+Ask your doctor about emergency contraception if you have unprotected sex or if you believe your contraception has failed.

 Ambrisentan may lower a man's sperm count and could affect fertility (your ability to have children).

 How should I take ambrisentan?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 Take the medicine at the same time each day, with or without food.